 Here’s how to use a VPN browser extension:

 - Sign up with a VPN provider from the list below.
-We recommend NordVPN.
+I recommend NordVPN.

 - Download and install the extension from your browser’s official store or from the VPN provider’s website.